awsdocs/aws-cli-user-guide/doc_source/cli-configure-files.md

 sso_account_id = 123456789012
 ```

-**This feature is available only with version 2 of the AWS CLI\.**
+**This feature is available only with AWS CLI version 2\.**
-The following feature is available only if you use version 2 of the AWS CLI\.
-It isn't available if you run version 1\.
+The following feature is available only if you use AWS CLI version 2\.
+It isn't available if you run AWS CLI version 1\.
 For information about how to install the preview of version 2, see [Installing the AWS CLI version 2](install-cliv2.md)\.

 *[sso\_region](cli-configure-sso.md)*
 Specifies the AWS Region that contains the AWS SSO portal host\.
 This is separate from, and can be a different Region than the default CLI `region` parameter\.